Puso90/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

 2. **Preparation for Long-term Goals**:
     - Understanding and being able to use sub-languages of JS, HTML, CSS
-    - Experience in bulding full stack websites and Native mobile apps
+    - Experience in building full stack websites and Native mobile apps
     - Ability to recruit other engineers to work on a collaborative project

 ### Part 5: Reflection on Challenges and Opportunities